devopsdays-kc/devopsdayskc-docs/docs/operating_procedures.md

 ### Proposals are implemented with the following criteria:

-* Proposals must start with “PROPOSAL”, and be posted in the “devops_orgzr_announce” organizer channel on the DevOps KC Slack.
+* Proposals must start with **“PROPOSAL”**, and be posted in the `#devops_orgzr_announce` organizer channel on the DevOps KC Slack.
 The proposal should also mention `@channel` to ensure all members are exposed to the proposal
 * Voting will be open for 48 hours unless:
   * The proposal immediately passes if there are 4 or more +1’s not including the proposer
   * The proposal immediately fails if there are 4 or more -1’s not including the proposer